spewedprojects/MeditationTracker/README.md

 ***

-# (v2.17.i)
+# (v2.17.j)
 **Current known issues:**
 - App screens not scrollable on tiny screens.
 - ~Monthly summary graphs show incorrect week division; likely consistency issues with Week start day (Sunday or Monday)~
-- Weekly summary somewhere still considering Sunday to Monday as one week.
+- ~Weekly summary somewhere still considering Sunday to Monday as one week.~

 __Resolved long standing issues:__
 - Progress bar does not consider the end date in the date range.
 - Huge space below each goal card.
+- Timer would stop after device went to deep-sleep.

 ***
 #### **Future updates:**